dart-archive/angulardart.org/site/tutorial/08-ch06-view.markdown

 <p>Now the recipe book component template <strong>recipe_book.html</strong>
 file is a lot simpler (see the table above).
-Instead of containing all of the markup to set up the search and filter views, it now just contains the a reference to the component.
+Instead of containing all of the markup to set up the search and filter views, it now just contains a reference to the component.
 The details of the view elements are hidden away in the
 <code>SearchRecipeComponent</code>’s HTML template (shown as the lower
 right excerpt in the table above).</p>